cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 SyntaxError: invalid syntax
 ```

-With a proper comment, Python ignores everything and happily (correctly) does nothing:
+With a proper comment, Python ignores everything and happily does nothing:

 ```python
 >>> # this is a comment